 Your first defense, if the landlord is evicting you due to the non-payment of rent, is that you were not given proper notice.
 He/she must provide you with three days of notification.
-The notice needs to state explicitly that you have three days to either pay the rent or move out.
-If you simply do either action, you have avoided an eviction.
+The notice needs to state ]that you have three days to either pay the rent or move out.
+If you do either action, you have avoided an eviction.
 But, if you do not do either, your landlord can start eviction proceedings.
 Should you not receive the required notice, you have a legitimate defense.

-Similarly, for evictions due to lease violations, the landlord is required to give you ten days notice.
+Similarly, for evictions due to lease violations, the landlord is required to give you ten days’ notice.
 During this period, you can fix the violation, and the eviction cannot proceed.
 If you do not do so within the prescribed time frame, to evict you, the landlord has to provide a notice of termination.
-This must provide you at least 30 days to move out.
+It must provide you at least 30 days to move out.
 Should this period elapse, the landlord must file an eviction with the court.

 Failure to Maintain